“INSOLVENCIES TO TOP 150,000 THIS YEAR”, WARNS THE DEBT ADVISOR

 “While figures may be high, they also indicate that more people are gaining access to specialist debt advice.
 This is great news as it shows that confidence is returning to the debt management sector whose image has suffered recently with a number of firms ordered by the Office of Fair Trading (OFT) to clean up their acts.
 Tenacious work over the last 18 months by organisations like the Debt Resolution Forum (DRF) and the Debt Management Standards Association (DEMSA) has helped to build trust in our industry and root out any ‘rogue traders’.
 As a result, non-lending solutions such as Individual Voluntary Arrangements and debt management plans are fit for purpose.”

 The figures from the Insolvency Service consisted of 12,508 Individual Voluntary Arrangements (IVAs), a decrease of 5.4% on the corresponding quarter in 2009, 12,049 bankruptcies, representing a decrease of 29.2% on the corresponding quarter of 2009 and 6,172 Debt Relief Orders (DROs), up 15.4% on the corresponding quarter in 2009.

 All debt solutions should be very carefully considered.
-Please note, if you are struggling with debt issues and need advice on your options, we’ll take a look at your financial situation, explain the available options and if you decide to go ahead with a Trust Deed or in some cases an Individual Voluntary Arrangement we will put you in touch with one of our trusted providers who will set up and provide the ongoing management of that debt solution.
-If you then decide to use their services, we get a fee for introducing you, or for the preparatory work we complete, fees are payable if ongoing services are provided.
+Please note, if you are struggling with debt issues and need advice on your options, we’ll take a look at your financial situation, explain the available options.
+If it is appropriate to refer you to one of our trusted providers for a solution, we may get a fee for introducing you, or for the preparatory work we complete, fees are payable if ongoing services are provided.